Jaeger Corps (Denmark)

-The Jaeger Corps also known as the Huntsmen Corps (Jægerkorpset) is an elite special operations force of the Danish Armed Forces part of Special Operations Command, formerly of the Royal Danish Army, based at Aalborg Air Base.
+The Jaeger Corps also known as the Huntsmen Corps (Jægerkorpset, JGK) is an elite special operations force of the Danish Armed Forces part of Special Operations Command, formerly of the Royal Danish Army, based at Aalborg Air Base.

 History

 The Jaeger Corps traces its origins to 1785 when the corps was first formed as the "Jaeger Corps of Zealand".
 Facing emerging threats from Sweden, Prussia, and Great Britain, Denmark created a light infantry force from hunters and woodsmen.
 The corps existed in various forms until it was remade in its current form in 1962 when Major P.B.
 Larsen and First Lieutenant Jørgen Lyng became the first two to complete the training.

 Throughout the Cold War, the Jaegers' primary tasking was that of a long-range reconnaissance unit, with wide renown for their skills in parachute operations.
 In the post-Cold War era, the Jaegers deployed for the first time in 1995 to Sarajevo with a six-man counter-sniper team.

 Following the September 11 terrorist attacks and the beginning of the United States invasion of Afghanistan in October 2001, the Jaegers' training programme changed.
 As such, the Jaegers increased their proficiency in counter-terrorism skills, while still maintaining their excellence at reconnaissance operations.

 In 2002, the Jaegers were deployed to Afghanistan as part of the Danish contribution (Task Group Ferret) to Task Force K-Bar, along with the Frogman Corps.
 During these operations, the Jaegers took part in reconnaissance, observations, capturing of high-value targets, and direct-action raids on Taliban and al-Qaeda positions.
 As part of Task Force K-Bar, the Jaeger Corps was awarded the American Presidential Unit Citation on 7 December 2004 for its effort as part of the joint special operations task force in Afghanistan.

 The first Jaeger to be killed in combat was in 2013 when a Jaeger was hit by an explosion in Afghanistan.
 Four Jaegers had previously died during training accidents.